Top 5 MD-Staff Alternatives Worth Considering in 2025 [Ranked]

 3. How important is compliance to you?

-If your organization needs to meet strict standards like NCQA, URAC, or The Joint Commission, make sure the platform has strong compliance features, like automated monitoring, real-time alerts, and solid reporting for audits.
+If your organization needs to meet strict standards such as NCQA, URAC, or The Joint Commission, make sure the platform includes strong compliance features, including automated monitoring, real-time alerts, and robust audit reporting.

 Look for a platform that integrates well with your EHR, HRIS, billing, and other tools.